Looped Fabric · Musical Instruments

 Turns and rolls — Part 1

 This post examines historical descriptions of a musical ornament that appears in several genres.
 In Western classical music it is referred to by the Italian name gruppetto (small group) or a native designation in the language of discourse, such as the English “turn.”
 Its manifestation in Irish traditional music is called a “roll.”
 Tutorial presentations in that context frequently mention its resemblance to the classical ornament but caution against confusing the two.
-Despite sharing the same basic five-note configuration — note; note above; note; note below; note — their rhythmic segmentation and musical functions differ.
+Each has its own range of variants and differ in the rhythmic attributes of their performance, but share a basic five-note configuration — note; note above; note; note below; note.

 Continue reading “Turns and rolls — Part 1”